alex-trapp/scAge/README.md

 SRR3136628 | 25.0 | 0.695256 | 2511084 | ... |

 ## Troubleshooting
-If you encounter any issues when trying to run scAge, please feel free to contact me by email: alexandre.trapp1@gmail.com
+If you encounter any issues when trying to run scAge, please feel free to contact me by email: alexandre.trapp1@gmail.com.
+I'm always looking to improve the tool.

 ## Information and acknowledgments
-This software was developed by Alexandre Trapp, Technical Research Assistant in the Gladyshev Lab at Harvard Medical School and Brigham and Women's Hospital.
+This software was developed by Alexandre (Alex) Trapp, Technical Research Assistant in the Gladyshev Lab at Harvard Medical School and Brigham and Women's Hospital.
 I want to acknowledge all the members of the Gladyshev Lab for their input, particularly Csaba Kerepesi and Vadim Gladyshev for their contributions to the project, as well as Tiamat Fox and Adit Ganguly for their help with schematic